aksenovaa/documentation/Concepts/ProviderExtensions.md

 ## Custom controllers in Provider Extensions

-Some features of Fluid Powered TYPO3 - such as `fluidcontent` and `fluidpages` - support custom controller classes which Flux will use instead of the controllers that ship with each of those features.
+Some features of TYPO3 на базе Fluid - such as `fluidcontent` and `fluidpages` - support custom controller classes which Flux will use instead of the controllers that ship with each of those features.
 Naturally this allows much more flexibility (as an example, a custom `PageController` can accept custom arguments in the action that corresponds to the template that gets rendered).
 If and when you add custom controller classes the location and naming of these also must follow Extbase conventions: